IGME-202-2231/project-1-sgarciamontejo/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: _Topdown_
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: _Vertical scroll_
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: _Lives_
--   End Condition: _How does a game/round/level end?_
+-   End Condition: _Waves will end when all enemies are defeated_
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: _Defeated enemies will reward the player with points_

 ### Game Description